-How to remove your personal information from appearing on a Google Search
+Have you met YOU on the web?
+Learn how to remove your personal information from appearing on a Google Search

 Google lets people make free requests to have personally identifying information of theirs not show up on Google searches.
-To start, go to https://support.google.com/websearch/troubleshooter/9685456#ts=2889054%2C2889099
+Start by clicking the link: Request to remove your data.

 As you may have noticed, there is an option for an authorized representative to do the job of making these removal requests on your behalf.
 Please see our Services page and feel free to have us do the work for you!

-Note: even if Google removes content from showing up on its Goole Search, the data may still exist on the web.
+Note: even if Google removes content from showing up on its Google Search, the data may still exist on the web.
 This means someone can still view the content on the page that hosts it, or find it through social media, search engines that aren’t Google, or other ways.
 This is why you may wish to contact the webmaster of the website and ask them to remove the content.
 Learn how to contact a webmaster, or again, ask us to do this for you through our Services.